Three Trends Driving New Products in 2022

-As the pandemic surged, early research suggested immunity boosters, such as Vitamin C and zinc, might help dampen the effects of the virus.
+As the pandemic surged, research suggested immunity boosters, such as Vitamin C and zinc, might mitigate the symptoms.
 As a result, the industry responded with several product launches that married the two ingredients.

-Manufacturers will almost certainly pursue other food synergy offerings to address other chronic conditions, such as diabetes, hypertension, and obesity, among others.
+Manufacturers will almost certainly pursue other food synergy offerings to address other chronic conditions, such as diabetes, hypertension, and obesity.

 Examples of potential food synergies include broccoli and tomato, cocoa bean and raspberry, and black pepper and turmeric.

-The pandemic hit the food service industry particularly hard over the past two years.
+The pandemic hit the foodservice industry particularly hard over the past two years.
 The pandemic closed more than 110,000 businesses and forced millions out of work.
-And even as vaccinations and lifted lockdown orders encouraged consumers back to restaurants and bars, food service operators struggled with lingering supply chain issues and labor shortages.
+And even consumers returned to restaurants and bars, foodservice operators struggled with supply chain issues and labor shortages.

 The road to recovery will be long and require hard choices and more than a little innovation.

-According to Spoonshot, one way food service operators can help themselves – and their customers – is by “incorporating dishes with ingredients and flavors that can be appreciated by people suffering from diminished or lost sense of taste or smell.”
+According to Spoonshot, one way foodservice operators can help themselves is by “incorporating dishes with ingredients and flavors that can be appreciated by people suffering from diminished or lost sense of taste or smell.”

 Examples to improve dishes include: